Maras and Moray: Picturesque Salt Mines and Incan Agricultural Terraces

 Getting To and From Maras and Moray

-It is really easy and cheap to get to the town of Maras.
+It is pretty easy and cheap to get to the town of Maras with public transport.
 From Cusco, take a combi from calle Pavitos heading to Urubamba or Ollantaytambo and hop off at Maras.
 Clarify with the driver that the bus is passing by way of Chinchero.
 It costs around S/.
-7 to S/.10 to get there.
-Right off the main road passing Maras, there are generally several taxis waiting.
-Talk with the drivers and tell them you want to visit both Moray and the Salineras de Maras.
-You should brush up on your Spanish a bit for this.
+7 to get there.

 Agree on a price and how much time you will spend at each site before hopping in a cab.
 It should cost around S/.15 to S/.20 per person.
 We recommend not paying until the end.
 From here, the driver will head to Moray, then Maras before dropping you back in the same place you started.
 There, you can wait on the side of the main road for a combi or bus heading back to Cusco.